History of St. Nersess Armenian Seminary

 A Mission to the Youth

-The first St. Nersess Religious Study Program for youth was held in the summer of 1963.
+The first St. Nersess Summer Religious Study Program was held in the summer of 1963.
 The program, directed by Fr.
 Karekin Kasparian (then Dn.
 Hovhannes), brought American-Armenian high school and college-age young people to the seminary for two weeks of prayer and study of the Armenian Church’s faith, history and Christian culture.
 Participants enjoyed warm fellowship and the rare opportunity to mingle with Armenian clergy.
 These programs have continued for 50+ years under the leadership of many summer conference directors, including Fr.
 Karekin Kasparian, Fr.
 Mardiros Chevian, Fr.
 Arakel Aljalian, Fr.
 Stepanos Doudoukjian and Fr.
 Daniel Findikyan.
 In more recent years, some conferences have been directed by St. Nersess alumni: Fr.
 Ghevond Ajamian, Fr.
 Tavit Boyajian, Fr.
 Samuel Rith-Najarian and Fr.
 Shnork Souin.
 The Summer Conferences now include two High School sessions, a Post High School session, and a Deacons’ Training Program which was initiated by Fr.
 Karekin.
 These conferences continue to motivate thousands of young people who aspire to hold positions of leadership in the Armenian Church.
 A vast majority of the seminary’s ordained and lay alumni were first exposed to the seminary through its youth conferences, and a majority of parish council members in the Eastern Diocese are past participants of the St. Nersess Summer Conferences.

 Seminary Moves to New York